the-rajanand/The-Cannabis-Effect-on-Crime/README.md

-# 📊 The Cannabis Effect on Crime: Prediction Model
+# 📊 The Cannabis Effect on Crime: Data Correlation and Research Analysis

 This repository contains the code and analysis for a research project that investigates the relationship between the presence of medical marijuana dispensaries (MMDs) and neighbourhood crime rates in Los Angeles using machine learning and data mining techniques.